 Essentials to put into an Easter Basket:

 Another practical idea for baby’s first Easter basket is to pack it with essentials you’ll probably be buying soon!
-Not exciting, but your little will love having something to look at on Easter morning.
+Not exciting, but definitely practical.

 - Feeding utensils